ismet55555/PDW-Asym-2Link/README.md

 ### Masses and Mass Positions
 This passive dynamic walker simulation model has the ability to be defined asymmetrically in its masses and mass positions along the walker's legs.
 There are two masses per leg, while one single mass defines the hip.
 The two masses along each leg can be distributed in any way along the leg for each side.

-The paramters are defined as show in the figure below:
+The parameters are defined as show in the figure below:

 <p align="center"><img src="misc/masses.png" width="400"/></p>

 ### Foot Shape
 This model is unique because it is possible to alter the foot shape (or roll over shape) of either foot.
-The foot shape for this model can be defined as a continous and variable radius around the walker's ankle as:
+The foot shape for this model can be defined as a continuous and variable radius around the walker's ankle as:

 <p align="center">radius<sub>foot</sub> = angle*A + B</p>